szeder/all-git-forks/Readme.markdown

 For a target introduced line, which is necessarily an addition, we need to consider the introduced lines in the same hunk and match them against preceding removed lines in the same hunk, with "\n" in the edit distance alphabet.

+## Output

+Output should include the output of `git blame` for each iteration.
+Each iteration will also have `commit <sha>` as its first line.
+If colour is enabled this will be in the same colour as it is in git log.
+Iterations will be separated by a blank line, a la `git log`.

+## Next Steps
+1. Consider an example where some subset of the blessed lines are reordered.
+2. Become certain about the hunk-local hypothesis.
+Is this actually reasonable?
+3. Sketch the implementation.
+4. Express examples as tests.

+## Future Work
+To completely support the use case, we want another feature, namely for blame to support an output format that shows sha, author and short form commit message rather than sha, author and timestamp.